pomdtr/tweety/README.md

 ```

 Then go to `chrome://extensions/` in your browser, enable "Developer mode" and click on "Load unpacked".
 Then, select the directory where you extracted the extension.

+You can install completions for your shell using the `tweety completion` command.

 ## Usage